Year Six

 Batman and Robin are called by Commissioner Gordon into a meeting with the owner of the Rocky Dam Light and Power Company, who is having trouble with copper wire thieves.
 The Dynamic Duo travels to the deserts of the US Southwest and begins their investigation.
 Robin gets kidnapped by the copper wire thieves, but Batman–with some help from a pair of company linemen–rescues him and busts the baddies.

-–The Brave and the Bold #162
+–The Brave and The Bold #162

 –Batman and Robin “Intro/Ch.
 1: What a Sweet Racket!” [newspaper strip dailies 10/25/1943 to 1/8/1944][1]